 Over the years, people have tried some crazy (and dangerous) things in the name of weight loss.
 Cotton balls are just one of the latest.

-The cotton ball diet is so called because those in search of a smaller waistline eat cotton balls soaked in juice to curb their appetite and dramatically cut their daily calorie intake.
+In the cotton ball diet, those in search of a smaller waistline eat cotton balls soaked in juice to curb their appetite and dramatically cut their daily calorie intake.
 But eating cotton balls isn’t just unappetizing.
 It’s potentially deadly.

 According to news sources, the cotton ball diet trend emerged in the modeling industry, where women are encouraged to stay dangerously thin in the name of fashion.
 Eating cotton balls flavored with juice can help them feel full without consuming food.

-Eating cotton balls, or any non-food item, in an effort to lose weight is not a “diet.”
+Eating cotton balls — or any nonfood item — in an effort to lose weight isn’t a diet.
 It’s disordered eating.
 And like eating disorders such as bulimia, anorexia, and bingeing, the cotton ball diet comes with serious potential health risks.

 Eating disorders typically stem from body dissatisfaction.
-About half of people treated for eating disorders also suffer from depression.
-In other words, people who use approaches like the cotton ball diet could be dealing with some very deep-seated issues.
+Nearly half of people treated for eating disorders are also living with mood disorders such as depression, according to the National Association of Anorexia Nervosa and Associated Disorders.
+In other words, people who use approaches like the cotton ball diet could be dealing with some mental health conditions.

-Extreme dieting always comes with risks, and the cotton ball diet is certainly no exception.
+Extreme dieting always comes with risks.
+The cotton ball diet is certainly no exception.
 Here are just four ways it can cause you significant harm.